erlpm/epm/CONTRIBUTING.md

 If you can provide an example code base to reproduce the issue on, we will generally be able to provide more help, and faster.

-All contributors and rebar3 maintainers are generally unpaid developers working on the project in their own free time with limited resources.
+All contributors and epm maintainers are generally unpaid developers working on the project in their own free time with limited resources.
 We ask for respect and understanding and will try to provide the same back.